 - Physiology with lab OR Anatomy and Physiology II with lab: 4 semester credits

 - Microbiology with lab: 4 semester credits

-Technical Standards for Admission, Academic Progression, and Graduation can be found here.
+View the College of Nursing and Health Professions' Technical Standards for Admission, Academic Progression, and Graduation for more information.